 On top of associations’ responsibility to vulnerable tenants, low-income families and the elderly – by supporting whom they lift all of society up – Emma Cariaga of British Land tells Property Week that the vagaries of legislation have forced housing associations to secure a more commercial footing:

 ‘More commercially minded housing associations are a good thing for society and they can play a crucial parallel role working alongside listed developers and build-to-rent investors in fulfilling not just the UK’s housing need, but the many ancillary services that support communities in a multitude of ways …’

-Which is to say that beyond the prudence of an increasingly secure financial position (Inside Housing illustrates a renewed focus on liquidity and plans to weather the post-Brexit storms here), a sort of agility has arisen among housing associations in the form of innovation (e.g. shared ownership, social rented housing, extra-care), higher standards, and moving outside their standard remit to promote the greater good.
+Which is to say that beyond the prudence of an increasingly secure financial position, a sort of agility has arisen among housing associations in the form of innovation (e.g. shared ownership, social rented housing, extra-care), higher standards, and moving outside their standard remit to promote the greater good.

 As merely one example, by going beyond its call to provide accessible, affordable homes across Staffordshire and Shropshire, Housing Plus Group has got itself shortlisted for Most Inspiring Employer at the Inspire Awards as it finds ways to bring less traditional workers into the fold, pushing against the societal limitations of gender, disability and difference to create a happier, more diverse workforce.
 ‘Promoting equality in the workplace is about much more than ticking boxes for us,’ insists chief executive Sarah Boden.

 On a more macro level, pressure continues to mount as the government’s target of three hundred thousand new homes looms larger.
 Here, too, progressive councils are making a mark.